Adamage/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 and gradients) can be returned to the host via outfeeds for inspection.

-An outfeed is the counterpart to an infeed and manages the transfer of data (like tensors, tuples or dictionaries of tensors) from the IPU graph to the host.
-Too learn more about using feeds, see [outfeed queues](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#outfeed-queue).
+An outfeed is the counterpart to an infeed and manages the transfer of data (like tensors, tuples or dictionaries of tensors) from the IPU to the host.
+Too learn more about using outfeeds, see [outfeed queues](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#outfeed-queue).

 Outfeeds can be useful for debugging, but can significantly increase the amount of memory required on the IPU(s).
 When pipelining, you could use a smaller value for the gradient accumulation count to mitigate this.
-Also consider using a small number of steps per execution to reduce memory footprint.
+Also consider using a small number of [steps per execution[(https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/engine/training.py#L537) to reduce memory footprint.

 In this demo, filters can be used to return only a subset of the activations and gradients.
 The outfed information can be returned to a variable or can be printed to the standard output.
-In [`outfeed_callback.py`](./outfeed_callback.py) the implementation is to print this information to the standard output.
+In [`outfeed_callback.py`](https://github.com/graphcore/tutorials/blob/master/feature_examples/tensorflow2/inspecting_tensors/outfeed_callback.py) the implementation is to print this information to the standard output.

 ## How to use this demo